hdclark/DICOMautomaton/sycl/GUIDE.md

 container, save your changes either by regularly commiting and pushing to `GitHub` or by sharing a directory to save files on the host computer (see the `docker run` `--volume` parameter).

+The `Docker` image also contains `Boost`, `Eigen`, and `NLopt` libraries pre-configured, in case you want to use them.
+They may not be necessary though!

 ### Compiling

 `CMake` scripts are provided to simplify compiling, but the `SYCL` compiler is hard-coded.
 If new files are added, you